 All right, so now we know the basics of visual assets, but how do we make the most of them?

 Well, according to Gregory Ciotti, “The most important thing is that you creatively capture the concept in a visual.
 Think of it as the 'See Fig. A' when reading about a complex topic—the visual is often the ‘Aha!’ moment needed to fully understand what you are learning about.”

 The best way to achieve that “Aha!” moment is by keeping in mind what each type of asset can do and choosing the best possible asset to represent your information.
 For example, you wouldn’t use a comic to represent your company’s growth, a chart or graph would serve that purpose much better.

 A good visual asset should also be tailored to your audience.
-Since the whole point is to make information more easily digested, it doesn’t make sense to make the graphic confusing, complicated or above their grade of understanding.
+Since the whole graphic is intended to make information more easily digested, it doesn’t make sense to make it confusing, complicated, or above their grade of understanding.

 Consider if you were trying to teach children about healthy food intake.
 A lot of sources use the food pyramid, a highly visual representation of which foods to eat a lot of, and which to eat a few of.
 This is a great way to display the information using a visual asset as it is entry-level accessible and understandable.

 But, if you were to present a room full of children with a table or chart that marked the kilojoules, fat content, sugar content etc. of these same foods, their understanding would probably not be aided by this visual device, in fact it might cloud the concept further which is the ultimate thing to avoid when creating visual assets.

 Another way to ensure your asset is successful for marketing your content is to make it easily shareable, adding to your ‘swipe factor’.
 Circulation of your assets will lead people back to your original content, which boosts your reader and viewership which is always the main goal.